netajik/low-level-design/src/main/java/com/lld/solidprinciples/lsp/README.md

 1. The Liskov Substitution Principle states that subclasses should be substitutable for their base classes.
-2. The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of its subclasses without breaking the application
+2. The Liskov Substitution Principle states that objects of a super class should be replaceable with objects of its subclasses without breaking the application

 This means that, given that class B is a subclass of class A, we should be able to pass an object of class B to any method that expects an object of class A and the method should not give any weird output in that case.